 Installing a hard drive into an NVR is not difficult and requires a screwdriver to remove the outer housing.
 There are two small cables inside that need to be connected/plugged into corresponding connections on the hard drive.
 You will then need to screw the hard drive into the assigned holes at the base of the NVR.

 During recording if the hard drive becomes full the system can be set to overwrite old data automatically or stop recording.

 Surveillance Hard Drives

 Surveillance hard drives have been designed for higher workloads, especially given the 24/7 demands of security camera recordings.
 These hard drives enable you to store video on site and can read or write data faster than regular desktop hard drives while consuming less power and offering more reliability.

 Some surveillance cameras provide Internet-enabled cloud storage options, but these are usually consumer cameras.
 Often you will need to pay for subscriptions to have access to the cloud.
 Storing video in the cloud can potentially be expensive due to the large amount of video data being streamed and backed up.
 Some of the worlds biggest brands such as Hikvision and Uniview don't use cloud storage and focus on local storage to hard drives instead.

 Memory Card Storage

 Some cameras offer on-board memory card storage for footage.
-However, this is more ideal as a backup storage option if your cameras get disconnected from the recorder.
-This is because storage capacity of the card is limited.
+However, this is more ideal as a backup storage option if the hard drive fails or is full or you use a camera without an NVR and record to the SD card directly.
+Storage capacity of SD cards are limited, usually to a maximum of 256GB.
 An advantage of using memory cards is that they can easily be removed and transferred to another viewing device when needed.

 Best Security System Features